-The link between B_2 and the homogeneity volume can be seen in coalescence models that use the so called sudden approximation technique to write the phase-space density of deuterons as overlaps of nucleon wave functions and the deuteron wave function as the coalescence function.
-The volume of the nucleon system is introduced through the normalization of their wave functions [8].
-Approximating the deuteron wave function by a Gaussian distribution, and assuming that the region where coalescence occurs has also a Gaussian spatial profile with width R_G , one can write [9]:
+The link between B_2 and the homogeneity volume can be seen in coalescence models that use the so-called sudden approximation technique to write the phase-space density of deuterons as an overlap of the nucleon wave functions with the deuteron wave function.
+The volume of the nucleon system is introduced through the normalization of their wave functions [11].
+One can make a reasonable approximation of the deuteron's wave function by assuming it is a Gaussian of width $\delta = 2.8$ fm.
+If we further assume that the region where coalescence occurs also has a Gaussian spatial profile with width R_G , one can write [12]: